-We will be working throughout 2021 to renew and repair the railway tracks across the Western route.
+We will be working throughout 2022 and 2023 to renew and repair the railway tracks across the Western route.

 Safety is our number one priority, so we need to carry out a lot of our work during the night when the railway is closed to trains.